 Adding vinegar reduces the oxidation of the flour.
 This will make the bread taste bitter and less extensible.
 Including vinegar in bread will improve the texture and feel of the crumb by enhancing the crumb structure.

 Vinegar is made from acetic acid.
 This is an organic acid that appears naturally during yeast fermentation as part of the dough fermentation process.
 When bread is made quickly, a little bit of vinegar enhances the properties of the dough as if it had been made in a slow, more artisanal method.
 This makes bread taste more aromatic and lowers the pH value of the dough.

 A dough with added vinegar will have a better shelf life.
-This is mainly to do with the lowering of pH value of the bread.
-This environment is harder for bacteria to breed therefore reduces the likelihood of mould developing.
+This is mainly to do with the lowering of the pH value of the bread.
+This environment is harder for bacteria to bread.
+Therefore, reducing the likelihood of mould developing.